 4. Lack of Innovation and Creativity

-One big drawback of having a recognition system focused only on entry-level employees is the birth of a divisive organizational culture.
+One significant drawback of having a recognition system focused solely on entry-level employees is the potential for a divisive organizational culture to emerge.

 Such culture is detrimental to the organization.
 It can breed dissent among employees and reduce cooperation and support from older employees.

-It can lead to adverse impacts on the business due to poor communication, poor teamwork, and distrust among the workforce.
+It can lead to adverse business impacts due to poor communication, teamwork, and distrust among the workforce.

 As a result, they can tend to become indifferent towards the happenings in the organization and become less productive.

-The decline in engagement levels can also result in a significant rise in employee turnover.
+The decline in engagement levels can also lead to a significant increase in employee turnover.

 Organizations that do not recognize tenured employees and recognize only entry-level employees can lose their credibility as preferred employers.

-For many young professionals, being recognized and appreciated might hold a higher value than any additional perks and benefits.
+For many young professionals, recognizing and appreciating might be more valuable than any additional perks and benefits.

 The absence of a proper recognition program can make them less inclined to take up job offers from such organizations.

-Hence, it can hurt the brand value of the organization as a recruiter.
+Hence, it can hurt the organization’s brand value as a recruiter.

-Hence, the organization might find it increasingly difficult for them to hire quality candidates for various roles.
+Hence, the organization might find it increasingly difficult to hire quality candidates for various roles.

-When organizations fail to acknowledge their long-serving employees, it brings down the overall motivation levels of the entire workforce.
+When organizations fail to acknowledge their long-serving employees, the motivation levels of the entire workforce drop.

 Employees may tend to do their work mechanically rather than feeling excited and motivated to take initiative.

-So, they might become less creative or innovative and might not look at exploring new ideas and options for business growth.
+Therefore, they may become less creative or innovative and may not explore new ideas and options for business growth.

-Hence, it can hurt innovation, improvement, and eventually loss of competitive advantage and lower business growth.
+Hence, it can hinder innovation and improvement, eventually leading to a loss of competitive advantage and lower business growth.

 There is often a debate among HR practitioners that employee rewards and recognition programs should be targeted only at entry-level employees.
 However, it is best to adopt a comprehensive employee reward and recognition system across all levels of the organization.